 Most of the Organs of State that issue tenders follow these procedures to the letter, but there are some Organs of State that do not follow all the procedures.
 The reasons for this can be many but the main reason is that not all the procedures listed in the Acts are applicable to the specific tender or bid that has been issued.
-It is therefor very important that you as potential bidder ensures that:
+It is therefore especially important that you as potential bidder ensure that:

 - You attend the briefing session

 - You read the whole tender document because all tenders are different